AnnieMasonLogo.tif

 The Goldfish by Henri Matisse 1912.

-To those who rarely create art, it may seem as though the process of creation is easy and comes without any challenges.
-But, for those of us who know that creating a work of art is rarely simple, this quote by Henri Matisse will likely resonate.
+To those who rarely create art, it may seem as though the creation process is easy and comes without any challenges.
+But, for those who know that creating a work of art is rarely simple, this quote by Henri Matisse will likely resonate.

 Matisse visited Tangier, Morocco, where he stayed from the end of January until April 1912.
 He noted how the local population would daydream for hours, gazing into goldfish bowls.
 For Matisse, the goldfish came to symbolize this tranquil state of mind.